mauricioabreu/blog/content/posts/league-of-legends-culture.md

 slug: league-of-legends-about-the-bad-culture
 ---

-# League of Legends - About the bad culture

 I have been playing [League of Legends](http://www.leagueoflegends.com) (aka LoL) for such a long time.
 And I play it a lot.